sosy-lab/java-smt/README.md

 ### Z3

  - Z3 interpolation procedure might require a large amount of stack memory.
-If you get segmentation fault on interpolation, try increasing your `-stack` parameter.
+If you get segmentation fault on interpolation, try increasing the stack size with the parameter `-Xss` for your Java program or `-stack` for CPAchecker.

 ## Authors